OMGUPTA-1/cosmos/README.md

 # COSMOS (Web)

 ## Description
-A React application built as part of the shopify-challenge.
+A React application utilizing Nasa APIs.

 ## Features
 - Like / "Un"-like a post.